1qk1/productivity-platform/README.md

 ## 🔢 Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/1qk1/productivity-platform/tags).
+When you submit a pull request, increment the appropriate part of the version.
-(Not really but we will in the future)
+For example in version 1.3.4, the first number is the major release, second the minor release (minor features and stuff), and the third is for small stuff and bugfixes.

 ## Authors